 A grouping of three rare specialty knives.

-Kenmuki: 120–180mm, rectangular, usually single-bevel — for peeling and trimming daikon and other large root vegetables into precise cylinders before further processing.
-Used in classical Japanese vegetable prep.
+Kenmuki: 120–180mm, rectangular, and usually A blade ground to an edge on only one side, with a flat or hollow back; it cuts straighter and finer but takes more skill to sharpen than a double bevel., for peeling and trimming daikon and other large root vegetables into precise cylinders before further processing.
+It belongs to classical Japanese vegetable prep.

-Sakimaru Takohiki: A takohiki variant with a rounded, slightly swept-back tip — a compromise between the yanagiba's pointed tip and the takohiki's blunt tip, valued by some practitioners for additional tip flexibility.
+Sakimaru takohiki: a takohiki variant with a rounded, slightly swept-back tip, a compromise between the yanagiba's pointed tip and the takohiki's blunt tip, valued by some practitioners for extra tip flexibility.

-Kobukiri: 60–90mm small utility knife for fine detail cutting in traditional Japanese food preparation.
+Kobukiri: a 60–90mm small utility knife for fine detail cutting in traditional Japanese food preparation.

-These are grouped together because they share common ground (specialized, single-bevel, low international recognition) rather than because they perform overlapping tasks.
-Each is encountered primarily in dedicated Japanese culinary tradition contexts.
+These are grouped together because they share common ground (specialized, single-bevel, low international recognition) rather than because their tasks overlap.
+Each is encountered mainly in dedicated Japanese culinary contexts.

 Maguro Bocho